Matey-Nikolov/Nether-Realms-Regex/README.md

 # Nether-Realms-Regex
 The program works.
 It's already a question of regex.
+This program work 70/100 in SoftUni Judge.